cksystemsteaching/selfie/README.md

 #### Unary Operators

 Besides binary operators, expressions in C\* also feature unary operators for casting, changing the sign of integer values using the unary `-` operator, and dereferencing of pointers using the unary `*` operator.
+The three operators appear as options in the C\* grammar rule that defines the non-terminal `factor`, which we saw before, and is implemented in the procedure `compile_factor()`, which we also discussed before.

 > From prefix to postfix

 All three unary operators in C\* are *prefix* operators which means that they appear before, not after, their operand.
-As with the infix notation of the binary operators in C\*, compilation of prefix operators requires remembering them until their operands are compiled.
-Only then, they can take effect through casting or code generation.
+As with the binary infix operators in C\*, compilation of unary prefix operators requires remembering them until their operand is compiled.
+Only then, they can take effect through casting or code generation of postfix instructions.

 > Cast

-cast versus expression: lookahead of 1
+We mentioned the semantics of casting before.
+Handling the syntax of a `cast` is not difficult but it does involve a lookahead of 1 to distinguish it from grouping an `expression` using left and right parenthesis.
+See the code of the procedure `compile_factor()` shown before to spot the lookahead, or the source code of selfie for the full details.
+While `cast` appears first in the grammar rule and is thus parsed first in `compile_factor()`, its effect only takes place right before `compile_factor()` returns the resulting and possibly casted type as grammar attribute.

 > Unary minus operator

+Next is the optional unary minus operator, denoted `-` just like its binary twin, which is parsed right after the optional `cast`.
+Again, its effect only takes place after the rest of the entire grammar rule for `factor` is parsed.

 > Bitwise logical operators